mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

 ## Examples

 A number of reviews have been completed and can be used as a template for a successful architectural review.
-[XBL Removal](0007-xbl-design-review-packet.md) was the first example of a design review, [Sync and Storage](0008-sync-and-storage-review-packet.md) was the first roadmap review, however any of the documents with a title that includes "review" in [the text folder](..) could be used.
+[XBL Removal](0007-xbl-design-review-packet.md) was the first example of a design review, [Sync and Storage](0008-sync-and-storage-review-packet.md) was the first roadmap review, however any of the [documents on this website](..) with a title that includes "review" could be used.

 ## Additional Reading